James has season-high 47 on 38th birthday, Lakers beat Hawks

-ATLANTA (AP) — LeBron James scored a season-high 47 points on his 38th birthday with many of the sellout crowd at State Farm Arena cheering his every move, and the Los Angeles Lakers beat the Atlanta Hawks 130-121 on Friday night.
+James scored a season-high 47 points on his 38th birthday with many of the sellout crowd at State Farm Arena cheering his every move, and the Los Angeles Lakers beat the Atlanta Hawks 130-121.

+”At 18 years old, I knew how to play the game,” he said. ”I knew I belonged in the NBA, but I didn’t know what I could become at 18.
+But I knew if I continued to put in the work and I continued to reach into the game then I could be one of the greatest players to ever play this game.”

 James, a four-time NBA MVP and an 18-time All-Star, finished with 10 rebounds and nine assists.
 He had 16 points in the second quarter, 13 in the third and 16 in the fourth.
-James began the game ranked ninth in scoring with a 27.8 average.
+James began the game ninth in the league with 27.8 points per game.

 The Lakers had lost nine of their last 13 but led 120-113 on James’ three-point play with 2:18 to go.
 Much of the crowd came to its feet roaring as he drew John Collins’ sixth foul and fell down as he hit a baseline layup.
 He hit the free throw and came back on the next possession with a reverse layup on the baseline that drew the crowd to its feet again.

-Los Angeles led 126-119 on Thomas Bryant’s layup with 55 seconds to go and was never threatened again.
-James ended it with a pair of free throws to make it 130-121 with the crowd chanting, “MVP!
+James added two free throws to make it 130-121 with the crowd chanting, ”MVP!
 MVP!”

+”Atlanta has always been kind and welcoming to myself and my teammates no matter what uniform I’ve been in,” James said. ”They’ve always respected the game.”

 Down by 15 in the second quarter, Los Angeles took an 82-81 lead late in the third on James’ fast-break lay-in.
 The Lakers were in the midst of a 17-4 run that ended with James’ three-point play and an 87-83 lead.

-Young’s three-point play late in the opening period gave the Hawks their first double-digit lead at 26-16.
-Young had 13 points in the first but he landed awkwardly while hitting a layup in traffic at the first-quarter buzzer, appearing to bump knees with another player.
-He returned at the 4:42 mark of the second and had 17 points at the half.

-Los Angeles, which had 39 points in the second quarter, trailed by 15 in the period but entered intermission down 67-62.
+”He was just locked in,” Westbrook said. ”He’s capable of doing things at an elite level for a long time as well all know.
+It’s just good to witness it.”

-James left the court after a TV interview and signed his jersey for rapper 2 Chainz before leaving the court to another standing ovation.
+James did a TV interview and signed his jersey for rapper 2 Chainz before leaving the court to another standing ovation.

+”For me it’s all about preparing the mind, putting in the work every single day,” said James, a four-time NBA champion. ”Seeing how great I can be on a day-to-day basis and then obviously throughout all these seasons, there’s so many narratives and rollercoasters that you have to navigate through.

+”The frustrations, the good times, the bad times, so I just try to stay as even keel and as sharp as I can be throughout the course of a full season.”

 TIP-INS